luisbdavila/Airline_Customer_Segmentation_DataMining_Project_Python/Final_delivery/README.md

 ---

-To run the code it expect to have a folder structure like this (if not, change the imports and folder paths on the jupyter).
+To run the code (the last ones should be the Merge_Clusters jupyters) it expect to have a folder structure like this (if not, change the imports and folder paths on the jupyter).

+Here is also the link to the github repo: https://github.com/luisbdavila/Airline_Customer_Segmentation_DataMining_Project_Python/tree/main/Final_delivery

 ```plaintext
 Final_delivery/